szilard/benchm-ml/z-other-tools/README.md

 If you have results for other software tool(s), contact me by submitting a github issue.
-The main point would be to be able to train in a couple of minutes (and not crash out of memory), and get decent accuracy on a high-end commodity server.
+The main point would be to be able to train in a couple of minutes (and not crash out of memory), and get decent accuracy on a high-end commodity server (or in the cloud).
 Please submit software name, training set size, hardware (number of cores, RAM), training time, AUC on the test set.